DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art at the time of the invention to heat the water and oxygen mixture of Yan in view of Simanzhenkov before adding the water and oxygen mixture to the ethane and preheating, because Yan in view of Simanzhenkov teaches adding water to the oxygen before mixing with the ethane and preheating, and Zander teaches it is known and suitable cool the effluent by preheating water before further use of the water (Figure 3, paragraph [0079]).

-Claims 43 and 45-47 are rejected under 35 U.S.C.
-103 as being unpatentable over Yan et al. (CN 112142547, cited on IDS of 10/27/2023, machine translation provided herein) in view of Xin et al. (CN 110257100, machine translation) and Zellhuber et al. (US 2019/0382324).
+Claims 43-47 are rejected under 35 U.S.C.
+103 as being unpatentable over Yan et al. (CN 112142547, cited on IDS of 10/27/2023, machine translation provided herein) in view of Simanzhenkov et al. (US 2019/0135715), Chhabra (Chapter 5: Applications in Humidification and Water Cooling), and Zellhuber et al. (US 2019/0382324).

 a) mixing water in the form of water vapor 2, oxygen-containing gas 3, and ethane 1 to obtain a mixed feed (paragraphs [0086]-[0087]).
-The instant claims teach that steam is considered a form of water (instant claim 8).
-Thus, the adding of water vapor is considered to be equivalent to adding water as claimed.

-Yan fails to teach i) the water vapor is added to the ethane by saturating ethane with the water in an ethane saturator tower or ii) recycling water from the discharged stream as the dilution water.
+Yan fails to teach i) that the water vapor is added to the ethane, ii) that water is added to the oxygen, iii) that the water is added to the ethane and oxygen in respective saturator towers, or iv) recycling water from the discharged stream as the dilution water.

-With regard to the recycled water ii), Zellhuber teaches a method for oxidative dehydrogenation of ethane to ethylene and acetic acid (Abstract).
+With regard to the recycled water iv), Zellhuber teaches a method for oxidative dehydrogenation of ethane to ethylene and acetic acid (Abstract).
 Zellhuber further teaches separating an acetic acid process water, separating the water from the acetic acid in an acetic acid recovery unit, and recycling the water to the preheating unit as the water or steam dilution stream for the oxidative dehydrogenation reactor (paragraphs [0057] and [0051]).
 Zellhuber further teaches that acetic acid is a desirable product that can be recovered (paragraph [0057]).
 Yan teaches the preheating unit is a heat exchanger with the effluent (Fig. 3).

 Therefore, it would have been obvious to one of ordinary skill in the art at the time of the invention to separate and recycle water from the effluent to the oxidative dehydrogenation process as the water in the feed passed to the preheating heat exchanger, because Yan and Zellhuber each teach oxidative dehydrogenation of ethane to an effluent comprising ethylene, acetic acid, and water, and separating acetic acid and water, and Zellhuber teaches separating and recycling the water as the dilution steam for the oxidative dehydrogenation reactor as an alternative to fresh water (paragraphs [0051], [0057]).